Christopher Fitzgerald, MFA

 Office: Building C-167

 Christopher Fitzgerald hails from the Northwest where he attended Western Washington University.
 He received a B.A. in Graphic Design (1999) with an illustration emphasis, trained in drawing and painting at Capodimonte Museum Naples, Italy (1999), studied sculpture and video at Yale University School of Art (2008), and then attained his M.F.A. in Studio Art from Penn State University.
-Professor Fitzgerald's research currently uses painting and internet tracking technology to explore gift economies, social networks, and cultural analytics.
+Professor Fitzgerald's research interests include using painting to explore compassion fatigue, therapeutic suffering and end of life experiences.

 Following his undergraduate education, Fitzgerald spent eight years as a professional graphic designer, web developer, and art conservator in the Austin area.
 A prolific practicing artist, he also showed in 50 group exhibitions throughout North America.
 Noted by Austin Chronicle visual arts writer Rachel Koper as one of her "favorite individual artists of 2004" and "favorite artists by body of work in 2005", Fitzgerald was shortlisted for Austin Museum of Art's 22-To-Watch exhibition (2005) and the Arthouse Texas Prize (2006).
 Recent commissioned work has included paintings for diverse spaces - a hacienda in Mexico, the Big Ten Headquarters in Chicago, Seattle's Westin hotel and the new Presidential Suite at the Hyatt Times Square.

 Fitzgerald delights in the student and faculty camaraderie of Concordia University.
-While Texas is home, his approach to the pedagogy of new media and curriculum creation has resulted in guest lectures at the University of Alberta in Edmonton Canada, Wells College in Aurora New York, Seattle Pacific University in Seattle Washington, Olympic College in Bremerton Washington, St. Mary Cathedral in Austin, and the University of Mary Hardin-Baylor in Belton Texas.
-In the coming years, Fitzgerald looks forward to inviting guest lecturers to Concordia from Austin, Belton, Houston, Pittsburgh, Paris, Calgary, New York City and Palo Alto.
-He loves teaching Art and Art History at Concordia University Texas and is excited to meet students taking their first art class and students pursuing careers and degrees with a foundation in art education.
+While Texas is home, his approach to the foundational art pedagogy and curriculum creation has resulted in guest lectures at the University of Alberta in Edmonton Canada, Wells College in Aurora New York, Seattle Pacific University in Seattle Washington, Olympic College in Bremerton Washington, St. Mary Cathedral in Austin, and the University of Mary Hardin-Baylor in Belton Texas.
+He loves teaching art and art history at Concordia University Texas and is excited to meet students taking their first art class and students pursuing careers and degrees with a foundation in art education.

 David Kroft, MFA